 Pandiculation is simply stretching your arms out/ up, yawning and screwing up your face.
 You often see cats, dogs and other animals do it, including babies when they first wake up.
 This is one of the bodies natural ways of resetting the nervous system and can be helpful in calming driving test nerves.

-Hum or Sing
+Hum or Sing to calm down

 Humming and singing resets your vagus nerve which is responsible for the fight or flight response in the body.
 As well as calming your driving test nerves it may also leave you feeling more positive.

-Remedies to help driving test nerves
+Remedies to calm driving test nerves

 Eat a banana